Chicken Molting

 Additionally, keeping a consistent light schedule can help, as egg laying is influenced by the amount of light chickens are exposed to.
 However, it’s important to use artificial lighting judiciously and not disrupt the chickens’ natural cycles.
 I personally do not use this as I believe it shortens the life cycle of the chicken.

-8.Tips for Managing Chicken Moulting Season
+8.Tips for Managing Chicken Molting Season

 8.1.Environmental Adjustments

-Making thoughtful environmental adjustments is key to managing the moulting season effectively.
+Making thoughtful environmental adjustments is key to managing the molting season effectively.
 As chickens lose their feathers, they lose a layer of insulation that keeps them warm, making them more susceptible to the cold.

 To counteract this, ensure that the coop is well-insulated and free from drafts, providing a warm and comfortable refuge.
-Additionally, adjusting the layout to allow for more space can help reduce stress among moulting chickens, as they may be more sensitive to crowding and pecking from other flock members.
+Additionally, adjusting the layout to allow for more space can help reduce stress among molting chickens, as they may be more sensitive to crowding and pecking from other flock members.

 Increasing the number of feeders and waterers can minimize competition and ensure all chickens have easy access to nutrition and hydration, which are especially important during this taxing period.